martinbago22/solar-watch-cv/README1.md

 ##  Overview

-HTTP error 401 for prompt `overview`
+This is an educational school project with the goal of practicing the Spring Boot framework for Java.  `overview`

 ---

 ##  Features

-HTTP error 401 for prompt `features`
+Getting sunrise and sunset times and current weather information for cities you search for with user authentication included. `features`

 ---